muffledMitosis/old-meth-dot-dev/posts/blogs/03-custom-arch-iso.md

 everything with configuration files?
 Packaging everything into a single installable iso is **_waay_** more convenient than fiddling with installation scripts and versioning config files, you just mount the iso and install it.
-It's that simple.
-You have the added bonus of making it a fully offline installer, which is also nice.
+It's that simple, and there's the added bonus of making it a fully offline installer, which is also nice.
 I have the ISO autobuild from source using a CI/CD pipeline on GitHub.

 The rest of this blog post will talk about everything thats required to build a custom arch ISO from scratch.
 I basically go through the stuff I did to build my ISO, similar steps can be take to build your own.
+The same concepts apply.

 ## Things you need to know